Meet Our Instructors

 Dana, Instructor

 Dana has been enjoying agility with her Siberian Huskies since 2004.
 Starting with the All Dog Sports Club, she has been instructing since 2009, and judging at K9-Kup since 2021.
-Her other dog activities include: sledding, Rally-O, obedience, occasionally conformation and just hanging out together.
-Her ambition for her students is to develop a stronger bond with their dog, so they have more fun playing together as a team, wherever that might lead them.
+Her other dog activities include: sledding, obedience, Rally-O, and occasionally conformation.
+Her ambition for her students is to develop a stronger dog/handler bond so the team can have more fun playing together, wherever that leads them.

 Dominique, Instructor